Museum-Barberini/Barberini-Analytics/README.md

 These instructions assume that you want to use a custom GitLab CI runner:

-1. Go to the GitLab CI/CD settings of your repository (e.g., <https://gitlab.com/Museum-Barberini/Barberini-Analytics/-/settings/ci_cd#js-runners-settings>), locate <kbd>New project runner</kbd>~~, and choose <kbd>Show runner instalation and registration instructions</kbd> from the menu~~.
+1. Go to the GitLab CI/CD settings of your repository (e.g., <https://gitlab.com/Museum-Barberini/Barberini-Analytics/-/settings/ci_cd#js-runners-settings>), locate "New project runner"~~, and choose "Show runner instalation and registration instructions" from the menu~~.
    ~~Follow the instructions.~~
    Follow [these instructions](https://docs.gitlab.com/runner/install/linux-repository.html#installing-gitlab-runner) instead to install the runner via apt with an update path.
 See <https://gitlab.com/gitlab-org/gitlab/-/issues/424394> for the inconsistency in the docs.

    **Configuration:**

-   - To set up a new runner, use these options:
+   * To set up a new runner, use these options:
-     - executor type: `shell`
+     + executor type: `shell`
-   - To reuse the config of an existing runner, you may need to somehow cancel this dialog and reuse your existing `/etc/gitlab-runner/config.toml` file instead.
+   * To reuse the config of an existing runner, you may need to somehow cancel this dialog and reuse your existing `/etc/gitlab-runner/config.toml` file instead.

    Check whether the runner is displayed in the GitLab CI/CD settings.

 2. Add the gitlab-runner user to the docker group: